petarturukalo/micro-guitar-tuner/test-data/README.md

 - bring in some explanations from note-limits.txt of the set of data being tested on?
-- explain why the sample rates / bit width are why they are (bit width becuase of the ADC 12-bit of the Pico?)
+- explain why the sample rates / bit width are why they are (bit width because of the ADC 12-bit of the Pico?)
+- test each file on all used frame sizes